mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 4. These security descriptors contain file ownership and permissions all the way down to the file level.
 NTFS also tracks many time stamps to track file activity.
 Sometimes referred to as MACE, the timestamps Modify, Access, Create, and Entry Modified are often used in forensic investigations to determine the history of a file or folder.
 5. NTFS also supports file system encryption to secure the entire storage media.

+NTFS is the most widely used file system for Windows for many reasons.
+NTFS supports very large files and partitions and it is very compatible with other operating systems.
+NTFS is also very reliable and supports recovery features.
+Most importantly, it supports many security features.
+Data access control is achieved through security descriptors.
+These security descriptors contain file ownership and permissions all the way down to the file level.
+NTFS also tracks many time stamps to track file activity.
+Sometimes referred to as MACE, the timestamps Modify, Access, Create, and Entry Modified are often used in forensic investigations to determine the history of a file or folder.
+NTFS also supports file system encryption to secure the entire storage media.

+Before a storage device such as a disk can be used, it must be formatted with a file system.
+In turn, before a file system can be put into place on a storage device, the device needs to be partitioned.
+A hard drive is divided into areas called partitions.
+Each partition is a logical storage unit that can be formatted to store information, such as data files or applications.
+During the installation process, most operating systems automatically partition and format the available drive space with a file system such as NTFS.

 NTFS formatting creates important structures on the disk for file storage, and tables for recording the locations of files: